Activity for Education

 Osaka Foundation of International Exchange,

+and was also supported by Asia New Zealand Foundation and the Hutt City Council.
 The highlights of this programme were the chance to observe NZ classes in progress, where New Zealand teachers and students were engaging together in interesting interactive discussions, Japanese teachers' exchanging opinions with New Zealand teachers and another highlight was the briefings on the New Zealand educational system by given by four staff from the New Zealand Ministry of Education.

 We received high appraisal from all the teachers who participated in the programme.
 We would like to recommend this programme to all Japanese teachers and to people who are interested in education generally.